The Rally Is About Fundamentals - Cramer's Mad Money (7/12/17)

 Cramer was happy with the market rally on Wednesday despite talks about political turmoil or global conflict.
 "What happens when it all comes together?
 We get an incredibly broad rally encompassing many different groups, many actually contrasting groups, the kind of move that reminds you why you just don't just sell everything because some talking head says, 'Oh boy, I'm scared and you've got to go home.'
 Or, at the very least, if you don't like the market, it signals that you're getting a better chance to sell," said Cramer.

-He gave the list of 10 groups of stocks that reignite the faith in the long-term bull story.
+He gave a list of 10 groups of stocks that reignite the faith in the long-term bull story:

 - There was good news on FANG stocks.
-Facebook (NASDAQ:FB) is going to start charging for messenger, Amazon (NASDAQ:AMZN) had a good prime day, Netflix (NASDAQ:NFLX) got analyst upgrades on international growth and Google (NASDAQ:GOOG) won a tax fight.
+Facebook (NASDAQ:FB) is going to start charging for Messenger, Amazon (NASDAQ:AMZN) had a good Prime Day, Netflix (NASDAQ:NFLX) got analyst upgrades on international growth and Google (NASDAQ:GOOG) won a tax fight.

-- The cyclical stocks are picking up thanks to the Chinese markets.
-"There's no better sign of worldwide growth than CAT hitting those hallowed levels," said Cramer.
+- Cyclical stocks are picking up, thanks to the Chinese markets.
+"There's no better sign of worldwide growth than Caterpillar (NYSE:CAT) hitting those hallowed levels," said Cramer.

-- The drug stocks posted gains on news of slow growth and no inflation.
+- Drug stocks posted gains on news of slow growth and no inflation.

-- The airline stocks posted gains.
-"I love any rally that's led by the airlines because it means that the transports can break out, thereby confirming any strength in the Dow," added Cramer.
+- Airline stocks posted gains.
+"I love any rally that's led by the airlines because it means that the transports can break out, thereby confirming any strength in the Dow," Cramer added.

-- The oil did not get clobbered.
+- Oil stocks did not get clobbered.

-- Even after Yellen's cautious approach, payment processor like PayPal (NASDAQ:PYPL) gained.
+- Even after Yellen's cautious approach, payment processors like PayPal (NASDAQ:PYPL) gained.

-- The cloud and AI stocks showed strength.
+- Cloud and AI stocks showed strength.

-- On the Amazon Prime day, the retailers bounced back.
+- On Amazon Prime Day, retailers bounced back.
 "I like the fact that the despot, Home Depot (NYSE:HD), which I believe is having a good quarter, is ramping.
 I didn't see much on Amazon Prime to steal any of that great retailer's thunder, or customers for that matter.
 Same with Wal-Mart (NYSE:WMT), which I think didn't deserve to sell down that hard and represents some pretty good value here," said Cramer.

 - Europe is gaining strength.